INSPIRED-GMU/py-holmes-public/README.md

 # py-holmes
-Adaptation of the causal testing tool [Holmes](https://cs.gmu.edu/~johnsonb/docs/Johnson20icse.pdf) for Python unit testing, including testing of machine learning projects.
+Adaptation of the causal testing tool [Holmes](https://cs.gmu.edu/~johnsonb/docs/Johnson20icse.pdf) for Python unit testing.
 Submitted as an artifact along with our paper *Py-holmes: Causal Testing for Python*.

 It is not possible to run multiple runtimes of py-holmes in parallel, because of the way it writes and reads temporary files.